biblibre/NumaHOP-code/CONTRIBUTING.md

-If the module you want to use has a CRUD interface, the `$ressource` function must be used to create a front-end service as it creates default functions for a CRUD api usage given a base route.
+If the module you want to use has a CRUD interface, the `$ressource` function must be used to create a front-end service as it creates default functions for a CRUD API usage given a base route.
 Otherwise create your service using the `$http` angular service.
 See [\$resource](https://docs.angularjs.org/api/ngResource/service/$resource) and [\$http](https://docs.angularjs.org/api/ng/service/$http).